- Featured in:

-So, if you want to stand out, target your resume by identifying it.
-Some of the key skills that an employer discusses in the job description or post.
-Try to echo back some of those key phrases that you identify.
+So, if you want to stand out, target your resume.
+To do this, identify some of the key skills that an employer discusses in the job description or post.
+Try to echo back some of those key phrases that you possess on your document.

 This may serve you in several ways:

-- Give you an advantage over all the candidates who didn’t take this crucial step
+- By giving you an advantage over all the candidates who didn’t take this crucial step

-- Help you pass an applicant tracking system (ATS) if the company uses them.
+- By helping you pass an applicant tracking system (ATS) if the company uses them.

 Using a blanket-approach resume will never give you an advantage.
 So always use a targeted resume!